ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ```
 UNLOCK_HIGHER_POWER
 ```
-Enables higher output power for devices that support it but will possibly melt themselves to give it to you.
-Do not enable it without first updating your cooling setup or verifying the device isn't overheating when running at your chosen power.
+Enables higher output power for devices that support it.
+However, be cautious as this could potentially damage your device without proper cooling.
+Verify the device's cooling setup and temperature before enabling.

 ```
 UART_INVERTED
 ```
-This **only works** with ESP32 based TXes. **Almost all handsets** require `UART_INVERTED` on, such as the FrSky QX7, TBS Tango 2, and RadioMaster TX16S.
-For T8SG V2 or Deviation firmware turn this setting off.
+This **only works** with ESP32 based TXes.
+Turn this setting on for handsets like FrSky QX7, TBS Tango 2, and RadioMaster TX16S.
+Turn it off for T8SG V2 or Deviation firmware.

 ## Receiver Only Options